-If your employment has lasted six months or shorter, the pension entitlement can be cancelled, subject to restitution of the employee's pension contribution.
+If your employment has lasted six months or less, the pension entitlement can be cancelled, subject to restitution of the employee's pension contribution.
 This does not apply after a value transfer.

-11.3 Types of pension
+11.3 Pension types

 The pension scheme can be one of the following types: